open-source-labs/Svelvet/src/lib/README.md

 - The most important suggestion can be summed up as: make the store look more like PostgreSQL and less like mongoDB.
 (TODO: read up Codd's rules for databases)
 - Preserve the relational nature of the Svelvet store and avoid the document model.
 For example, if you want to find out node that is the "source" for a given edge, do not store that node id on the edge table.
 Instead, do a lookup on the source anchor foreign key, then go to the anchor table and do a lookup on the node foreign key.
 While this is more work, it also preserves a single state of truth for node/anchor/edge relationships and will make implementing new features easier.
 - Create new tables when adding new features.
 For example, if you want to add a new feature where a node wears a "hat", do not embed "hat" parameters in the Node table.
 Instead, create a new "Hat" table with a foreign key that links to the appropriate node.
-This increaes the modularity of the code.
+This increaes the modularity of the code; you can easily remove the hat feature without disturbing core Svelvet.
 - Avoid circular foreign key relationships.
 For example, currently an "edge" contains a foreign key to a "source anchor", which itself contains a foreign key to a "node".
 Avoid creating a foreign key from a "node" back to an "edge".
-The reason for this is to avoid complexity when populating the store; imagine populating a SQL database with foreign keys where the parents do not exist.
-Allowing nullable foreign keys is possible, but then you have to define the behavior of an edge without a node.
-Note that this also means that edges/anchors cannot exist in isolation; every edge must have two anchors, and every anchor must have a node.
-We believe this constraint is useful because it matches the definition of an edge in graph theory.
-We suggest that if you want to add functionality to create edges without nodes to define a separate table for nodeless edges and not hack changes onto edges.
+This makes the flow of information easier to reason about; moving a node will cause an update to anchors, which will itself cause an update to edges.

 ## Important files